yazonnile/svelidation/readme.md

 Function for form `use`

-By default this function makes subscribe on submit/reset form events for validation/clearErrors
+This function makes subscribe on submit/reset form events for validation/clearErrors by default
 ```html
 <form use:createForm></form>
 <!-- or -->
 <form use:createForm={{ onSubmit, onFail, onSuccess }}></form>
 ```
-As options in use function could be use an object with callbacks.
+An object with callbacks could be used as param in `use` function

 `onSubmit(submitEvent, errors[])` - every form submit attempt. `errors[]` - array of all errors store values.
 Not array of stores, but array of store errors.